dandrea1/EN.685.648.81.FA23/Grading README.txt

 Open localhost:8080 in a web browser to view the DAG

+--------------Run the flask app---------------
+To run the flask app, run the following command to start the web server.
+This is necessary to make API calls. python api/app.py

 --------------View Reports---------------
 To view or download reports on the data for further processing they can be accessed via flask API at: stock_api = http://localhost:8001/api/spy economics_api = http://localhost:8001/api/economics emissions_api = http://localhost:8001/api/emissions
 covid_api = http://localhost:8001/api/covid

+--------------Generate Charts---------------
+The report.py script will call the APIs and generate some charts and save them in the api/ folder.
+To generate those, run the following: python api/report.py